srinivassaitangudu/helpers1/docs/coding/all.code_design.how_to_guide.md

     - What is similar to what?
     - ETA: Spend 30 mins thinking
   - Ask for someone to review the plan
-    - Don’t be ashamed of asking for advice
+    - Don't be ashamed of asking for advice
   - Implement a design
     - Transform the plan into high-level code, e.g.,
       - What are the objects / functions involved?